seanssullivan/scheduler/README.md

 # Interview Scheduler
 A React-based scheduling app to create, edit and delete interview appointments.
+The app uses Axios to send and receive requests to an API server running on Express, and receives real-time updates using WebSockets.

+React components were developed using Storybook.
+Uses Jest and Cypress for testing.

 Built as part of the Lighthouse Labs Web Development Bootcamp.

 ## Screenshots